OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/nodejs/Readme.md

     ```bash
     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

+  - In a terminal, navigate to `samples/bot-adaptive-card-actions/nodejs`

   - Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup AAD app registration in your Azure portal), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)
-- In a terminal, navigate to `samples/bot-adaptivecard-actions/nodejs`

   - Install modules

     ```bash
     npm install
     ```

   - Run your app

     ```bash
     npm start